-Hematopoietic stem cells (HSCs) are multipotent cells found in the blood and bone marrow with the ability to self-renew and differentiate into multiple cell types during bone marrow hematopoiesis.
-Clinicians use HSCs to replace or repopulate a patient’s blood as a form of regenerative medicine.
+Hematopoietic stem cells (HSCs) are multipotent progenitor cells found in the blood and bone marrow.
+They have the ability to self-renew, and during bone marrow hematopoiesis, HSCs differentiate into multiple cell types.
+Clinicians use HSCs to replace or repopulate a patient’s blood as a form of regenerative medicine or stem cell therapy.
 Research into HSC development and aging facilitates better in vitro HSC expansion and broadens their potential for disease treatment, enhancing their clinical therapeutic effects.

-Using Hematopoietic Stem Cells for Research and Treatment
+Using HSCs for Research and Treatment

 Hematopoietic stem cell transplants